jarrodparkes/jarrodparkes.github.io/_posts/2012-10-22-segacd-transfer-cable-to-run-code.md

 I started this project a couple weeks ago, but I am finally getting around to writing about it.
 When I first started Google-searching homebrew development for the Sega Genesis, I stumbled upon an article called "The SegaCD Transfer Cable".
 The article discussed how to use a connection from a PC parallel port to the 2nd player port on the Genesis in order to run homebrew code.
 The biggest snag in the article was creating the custom cord that took a 25-pin parallel cable and converted it to a 9-pin controller connection.
 With the help of some friends, I was able to make the SegaCD transfer cable myself.
 Also, the cable requires a SegaCD to run the bootstrap code.

-The instructions to build the SegaCD transfer cable can be found at [http://www.retrodev.com/transfer.html](http://www.retrodev.com/transfer.html" target="_blank).
+The instructions to build the SegaCD transfer cable can be found at [RetroDev](http://www.retrodev.com/transfer.html).

 Overall, the process was not too difficult, even if you have no experience with wires or opening peripherals.
 I had to sacrifice a perfectly good Sega Genesis controller which is my only regret.
 But, maybe one day I can convert the scarp parts into a wireless controller.